UK Sanctions Russia-backed Wagner Group Successor Africa Corps - UrduPoint

 UK Sanctions Russia-backed Wagner Group Successor Africa Corps

+The UK government announced sanctions on Thursday against three private mercenary groups operating in Africa with links to the Kremlin, including Wagner group successor Africa Corps

-London, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) The UK government announced sanctions on Thursday against three private mercenary groups with links to the Kremlin, including Wagner group successor Africa Corps.
+London, (APP - UrduPoint / Pakistan Point News - 7th Nov, 2024) The UK government announced sanctions on Thursday against three private mercenary groups operating in Africa with links to the Kremlin, including Wagner group successor Africa Corps.

 "These sanctions will bear down on Russian malign activity in Libya, Mali, and car (Central African Republic), exposing and combatting Russia's illicit activity in Africa," a government statement said, announcing its latest package of measures against Russia.